US, Israeli embassies in Berlin receive letters with powder

-BERLIN (AP) — Berlin police say threatening letters containing a white powder have been sent to both the American and Israeli embassies in the German capital.
+BERLIN (AP) — Police are investigating two threatening letters containing a white powder that were sent to the American and Israeli embassies in the German capital, authorities said Tuesday.

+Police spokeswoman Heidi Vogt said the two letters, sent last month, were analyzed by experts and the powder was determined to be a harmless substance.

+She said police are focusing on a suspect known to them as the sender of both of the letters, but would give no further details due to the ongoing investigation.
+The suspect is being investigated on two counts of disturbing the peace by threatening a crime but no arrests have been made.

-Police spokeswoman Kerstin Ismer told The Associated Press on Tuesday that the Israeli Embassy received a letter July 24 and the U.S. Embassy on July 26.
-Ismer says police have opened two investigations on suspicion of disturbing the peace by threatening a crime.
+The Israeli Embassy received the first letter on July 24 and the U.S. Embassy the second on July 26, said police spokeswoman Kerstin Ismer.

-She says both contained a powder but would not comment on whether it had been determined to be dangerous or other details due to the ongoing investigation.
-She would also not say whether the two letters were thought to be connected or whether there were any suspects yet.

 Neither embassy had any immediate comment, saying in general they do not comment on security issues.